krelbel/ALttPMSUShuffler/README.md

        packs are all on the same hard drive, to avoid excessive disk usage.
        Edit **LiveReshuffle.py** to set a different reshuffle interval than the 10 second default.

+    4) LIVE RESHUFFLE + NOW PLAYING VIEW (EXPERIMENTAL): Run the command line as "python Main.py --live 10 --nowplaying" to run in live reshuffle mode (as described above) while polling qusb2snes for the currently playing MSU pack, printed to console and nowplaying.txt for use as an OBS streaming text source.

 4) Load the ROM in an MSU-compatible emulator (works well with Snes9x 1.60)